 This includes training individuals to identify and use their spiritual gift.
 Both men and women are to teach other men and women (respectively).
 (Titus 2:1-10)

 An opportunity for young women

 Several years ago Ann Bjorlie (Grand Rapids, MI) was burdened to start the In Tents Discipleship Program for young women.
 Her vision was to instruct, encourage, and equip women to serve the Lord from their homes, in their assemblies, and in their communities.
 Since 2010, Ann has welcomed many young women into her life and home, exposing them to the example and wisdom of godly women in all stages of life.

-Ann partners with these women to teach spiritual and practical skills.
+Ann and Bernadette partner with many women to teach spiritual and practical skills.
 A variety of gifts and callings are modeled, skills are taught and practiced.
 Discipleship happens in the Bjorlie home, alongside the normal every day tasks of housekeeping, child rearing and cooking.

-The program runs for two weeks and is packed with training and hands on experience.
+The program runs for 10 days and is packed with training and hands on experience.
 Bible study, prayer, hospitality, quantity cooking for outreach, visitation, Bible clubs, preparing and presenting personal testimonies, evangelism, and much more.
 This knowledge and skill set will be used for the remainder of their lives!

-This year’s In Tents Program runs from Sunday, June 18 until noon on Saturday, July 1.
+In Tents 2018 runs from Friday, June 15 through breakfast on Sunday, June 24.
 It is held in Grand Rapids, Michigan.
 In light of the intensity of the program, the attendees should be 16 or older.